-

 School of Engineering

-Appointment of STI professorsThe Board of the Swiss Federal Institutes of Technology has announced the appointment of professors at EPFL, including four in the School of Engineering (STI).
+Appointment of STI professorsThe Board of the Swiss Federal Institutes of Technology has announced the appointment of professors at EPFL, including two in the School of Engineering (STI).

 Read more -